 c.
 An assuming company shall use assumptions to project cash flows to and from ceding companies that reflect the assuming company’s experience for the business segment to which the reinsured policies belong and reflect the terms of the reinsurance agreement.

+The company shall assume that the counterparties to a reinsurance agreement are knowledgeable about the contingencies involved in the agreement and likely to exercise the terms of the agreement to their respective advantage, taking into account the context of the agreement in the entire economic relationship between the parties.
+In setting assumptions for the NGE in reinsurance cash flows, the company shall include, but not be limited to, the following:

+The usual and customary practices associated with such agreements.

+Past practices by the parties concerning the changing of terms, in an economic environment similar to that projected.

+Any limits placed upon either party’s ability to exercise contractual options in the reinsurance agreement.

+The ability of the direct-writing company to modify the terms of its policies in response to changes in reinsurance terms.

+Actions that might be taken by a party if the counterparty is in financial difficulty.

+To the extent that a single deterministic valuation assumption for risk factors associated with certain provisions of reinsurance agreements will not adequately capture the risk, the company shall do one of the following:

+Stochastically model the risk factors directly in the cash-flow model when calculating the SR.

+Perform a separate stochastic analysis outside the cash-flow model to quantify the impact on reinsurance cash flows to and from the company.
+The company shall use the results of this analysis to adjust prudent estimate assumptions or to determine an amount to adjust the SR to adequately make provision for the risks of the reinsurance features.

+Guidance Note: An example of reinsurance provisions where a single deterministic valuation assumption will not adequately capture the risk is longevity reinsurance.

 3. Reserve Determined Upon Passing the Exclusion Test

 If a company passes the stochastic exclusion test and elects to use a methodology pursuant to applicable Sections VM-A and VM-C, as allowed in Section 3.E, it is important to note that the methodology produces reserves on a pre-reinsurance ceded basis.
 Therefore, the reserve must be adjusted for any reinsurance ceded accordingly.
 In addition, reserves valued under applicable Sections in VM-A and VM-C, unadjusted for reinsurance, shall be applied to the contracts falling under the scope of these requirements to determine the aggregate reserve prior to reinsurance.

-It should be noted that the pre-reinsurance and post-reinsurance reserves may result in different outcomes for the exclusion test.
-In particular, it is possible that the pre-reinsurance reserves would pass the relevant exclusion test (and allow the use of VM-A and VM-C) while the post-reinsurance reserves might not.
+It should be noted that the pre-reinsurance-ceded and post-reinsurance-ceded reserves may result in different outcomes for the exclusion test.
+In particular, it is possible that the pre-reinsurance-ceded reserves would pass the relevant exclusion test (and allow the use of VM-A and VM-C) while the post-reinsurance-ceded reserves might not, or vice versa.

-4. To Be Determined
+4. Additional Standard Projection Amount

+Where reinsurance is ceded, the additional standard projection amount shall be calculated as described in Section 6 to reflect the reinsurance costs and reinsurance recoveries under the reinsurance treaties.
+The additional standard projection amount shall also be calculated pre-reinsurance ceded using the methods described in Section 6 but ignoring the effects of the reinsurance ceded.

-Section 6: To Be Determined
+Section 6: Standard Projection Amount

 Section 7: Exclusion Testing